 Console

-Creating a CSV instance on the console is similar to creating a regular instance.
-This section highlights only the specific settings required for a CSV instance.
-For information about other general settings, see Create an instance on the Custom Launch tab.
+Creating a CSV instance on the console is similar to creating a regular one, but involves a few specific settings.
+For information about other general configurations, see Create an instance by using the wizard.

 Go to ECS console - Instances.